machinelabs/machinelabs/CONTRIBUTING.md

      ```

 1. Create your patch, **including appropriate test cases**.
-1. Run the test suite, as described in the [developer documentation][dev-doc],
+1. Run the test suite, as described in the [developer documentation](./DEVELOPERS_GUIDE.md),
   and ensure that all tests pass.
 1. Commit your changes using a descriptive commit message that follows our
   [commit message conventions](#commit).
 Adherence to these conventions